 - Prof Master of Science and Technology-Environmental Science

 - Prof Master of Science and Technology-Science Instrumentation

 Please select one of the five tracks when completing the application.

 A resume and a statement of purpose are both required when applying to our program.
 The statement of purpose should focus on why you are applying to the Professional Master of Science and Technology Program and how the goals of the program align with your career goals.

 The Graduate Record Exam (GRE) is recommended but is not required.

 Our program does not offer financial assistance.

 Students may attend the PMST program on a full-time or part-time basis.
-Courses offered by the PMST program are offered evenings.
-Core science classes and electives needed to complete the degree are offered by individual departments, and future students are encouraged to review past course schedules.
+Courses offered by the PMST program are offered weekday evenings.
+Core science classes and electives needed to complete the degree are offered by individual departments (typically, during the day), and future students are encouraged to review past course schedules.
 Please note, course availability is subject to change.